So, if you’ve been following our blog posts about finding the best pastizzi in Malta and Gozo… this blog covers the next batch of places we visited.

 Then, when we took a couple of bites out of the pea pastizzi it tasted less than average.
 Again, the pastry was terrible.

-So, both Max and I agreed that these pastizzis were the worst we’ve had.
+So, both Paul and I agreed that these pastizzis were the worst we’ve had.
 And, we even would go so far as to say that… even the frozen Borg’s pastizzis we get in Australia are better than these.

 So, if they weren’t fresh then it makes sense why they were underwhelming.
 And, if the pastizzis were fresh, then shame on you Mr Maxims!
-So, needless to say, they will not get the crown for the best pastizzi in Malta.
+So, needless to say, they will not get the crown for the ultimate pastizzi in Malta.